 - Wrong Goals.
 If you hire a General Manager to cut costs and improve the company's financials with the goal of selling the company, the hire likely won't go over well.
 You can't save a troubled company through hiring.

-- Change in Priorities.
+- Going Big.
 Some companies struggled when hiring a GM because they were also trying to become a different company in the process.
-This happens to a lot of small brands trying to grow.
-They abandon what made them special in order to appeal to the mass market.
-Ironically, this makes the company less appealing to everyone, including past customers and employees.
+Small brands are usually the ones making this mistake.
+The company abandons what made it special in order to appeal to the mass market.
+This strategy often backfires and makes the company less appealing to everyone, including past customers and employees.
 Going from niche cool to huge mainstream brand is nearly impossible.
 Don't expect an outside hire to do this for you without collateral damage.

 - Poorly Defined Roles.
-Other hires have failed because the GM’s role or the CEO/GM delineation was never well defined.
+Other hires have failed because the GM’s role or the CEO/GM delineation was not well defined.
 When those roles were well defined, some hires failed because they did not follow through on the role as it was defined.
 They said one thing but did another.
-To mitigate this risk, we've spent a lot of time researching the role, outlining it on the scorecard (job listing), and defining exactly how the CEO and GM will work together.
+To mitigate this risk, we've spent a lot of time researching the role, outlining it on the scorecard (job listing), and defining exactly how the GM and I (the CEO) will work together.
 We brought the entire team into the process of defining the role and hiring the GM.
 I recommend this tactic.
-If you want your team to buy in to the need for hiring a GM, involve them in the process.
+If you want your team to buy in to the need for hiring a GM, clearly explain the need and involve them in the process.

 - Wrong Attitude.
 Do not expect to succeed if you hire a GM, or any outsider, who thinks, “I’ve been through this before.
 I’ll tell you how it’s done.”
 You likely want someone with experience.
-However, you don't want someone who has decided they're the expert and have nothing to learn from the rest of the team.
-You do want someone who is curious about what's already working and eager to bring their expertise to bear on that.
-The GM should use their experience as a tool and adapt to the business.
+However, you don't want someone who believes that they are the expert and has nothing to learn from the rest of the team.
+You want someone who is curious about what's already working and eager to bring their expertise to bear on that.
+The GM should use their experience as a tool and adapt that tool to your business.
 They should not try to adapt the business to their experience.

 When to Hire a General Manager

-Like the definition of th GM role, the best time to hire is... it depends.
+Like the definition of the GM role, the best time to hire is... it depends.

 After discussing the GM role for years, we started the hiring process when I recognized myself as the barrier to Tortuga's next phase of growth.

-At 10 people, I’ve reached the upper bound on the number of Players that I can coach and still do the work that I must do to move the company forward.
+I’ve reached the upper bound on the number of people that I can coach (10) and still do the work that I must do to move the company forward.
 We need another Coach before we can add any more Players and definitely before we can grow into the next stage of the business.

 In the early stages of a bootstrapped business, you're fighting for survival.
 A five-year plan in laughable.
 Even making time for quarterly planning is hard.
 As the company grows and stabilizes and you hire a team, your time horizon changes.
 You're able to look ahead and to plan for the future.
 Yet, you're still managing today's emergencies.
 When you find yourself trying to do both, across the entire company, you need more help.